dsccommunity/SqlServerDsc/README.md

 This resource will wait for a cluster role/group to be created.
 This is used to wait for an Availability Group to create the cluster role/group in the cluster.

->Note: This only looks for the cluster role/group to be created and will immediately return when it does.
+>Note: This only evaluates if the cluster role/group has been created and when it found it will wait for RetryIntervalSec a last time before returning.
 There is currently no check to validate that the Availability Group was successfully created or that it has finished creating the Availability Group.

 #### Requirements